 What sets Kentucky Fried Chicken apart from the rest?
 It’s not just their affordable prices and convenience, it’s also how crispy they’re able to make their chicken (there’s a reason it’s called extra crispy!).
 Now, you can recreate KFC’s secret recipe at home by following the steps below.
 We bet you won’t even be able to taste a difference.
-And make sure you know the 50 things food manufacturers will never tell you.
+One thing we already know: why KFC changed its name from Kentucky Fried Chicken.

 11 Secret Spices